gradle-update/update-gradle-wrapper-action/README.md

 This input is used for the title of the pull request created by this action.
 This allows, for example, for better integration into repositories which make use of commit message patterns like [Conventional Commits](https://www.conventionalcommits.org/).

 `%sourceVersion%` and `%targetVersion%` will be replaced by the current/old and the new version of the Gradle Wrapper respectively.

 There are cases in which the source version of the Gradle Wrapper can not be determined successfully.
-In such cases, the string 'undefined' will be used to replace the source version placeholder.
+In such cases, the string `undefined` will be used to replace the source version placeholder.

 For example: